eastmallingresearch/RNA-seq_pipeline/salmon.md

 ## Mapping and quantification with salmon
 is a single process - it accepts gz/bgz compressed files

+*CHECK THE OUTPUT FOLDER NAMES*
+Output will be overwritten if OUTDIR is not unique

 ```shell
 for FR in $PROJECT_FOLDER/data/filtered/*_1.filtered.fq.gz; do
  RR=$(echo $FR|sed 's/_1/_2/')